What is THD/CBNA?

 Can THD/CBNA be removed from my credit report?

-Credit repair companies, such as Lexington Law, specialize in disputing and potentially removing inquiries and other negative marks on your credit report.
-With over 18 years of experience, they have successfully achieved over 6 million removals for their clients in 2021 alone.
+Credit repair companies, such as Credit Saint, specialize in disputing and potentially removing inquiries and other negative marks on your credit report.

 In addition to inquiries, they can help you dispute the following items: